brendt/stitcher.io/src/content/book/09-test-factories.md

 }
 ```

-Now we've made the factory configurable on the fly — if you're wondering about that `clone` by the way, we'll look at it later.
+If you're wondering about that `clone` by the way, we'll look at it later.

 The thing we've made configurable is the invoice status, just like factory states in Laravel would do, but in our case there's the advantage that our IDE actually knows what we're dealing with: